ArtisanMobile/devdocs/_posts/2014-05-08-push-notifications.md

 Optionally, you can customize the notifications Artisan will show when a push is received.

-To provide Artisan with notification settings you can construct an ** ArtisanNotificationBuilder**, which the SDK will use to build notification objects.
+To provide Artisan with notification settings you can construct an  ArtisanNotificationBuilder, which the SDK will use to build notification objects.

 {% highlight java %}
 import com.artisan.application.ArtisanApplication;